molikto/mlang/README.md

 * each feature in the changelog will have a pull request, the code diff should be clean and readable

 ## roadmap

+## changelog

+* basic implementation of a logical framework with dependent record and recursive tagged sum value
+    * basically equal in power with "miniTT"
+    * to termination check and type-in-type
+    * implementation note
+        * we use NBE to Scala code

+## archive

+### notes on "recursive values"

 * implement a logical framework with recursive records with **recursive values**, so we can test our idea about recursive representation of values